How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • visual shortening of the broken finger in relation to the healthy finger of the other hand.

 In most cases, there is no need to resort to determining reliable signs of a fracture if all indirect signs are present.
 Checking for symptoms such as abnormal mobility and bone crepitus is extremely painful.
-In addition, if the above symptoms are examined by a person who does not have a medical education and trauma experience, then most likely, such a diagnosis will cause the progression of the fracture or the development of complications.
-The most common complications in this case are damage to an arterial or venous blood vessel with the development of subcutaneous bleeding, damage to the tendon sheath with the development of tendovaginitis, or nerve rupture.
+In addition, if the above symptoms are examined by a person who does not have a medical education and trauma experience, then, most likely, such a diagnosis will cause progression of the fracture or the development of complications.
+The most common complications in this case are damage to an arterial or venous blood vessel with the development of subcutaneous bleeding, damage to the tendon sheath with the development of tenosynovitis, or nerve rupture.
 These complications, as a rule, require mandatory surgical treatment and cannot be cured on their own.

-First aid for suspected finger fracture
+First aid for suspected broken finger

 Do I need to call an ambulance?

-Many believe that a broken finger is not a sufficient reason to call an ambulance and, in principle, to seek qualified medical help.
-Unfortunately, many of these are wrong.
-Call an ambulance is necessary for the following reasons.
+Many people believe that a broken finger is not a sufficient reason to call an ambulance and, in principle, to seek qualified medical help.
+Unfortunately, many of these people are mistaken.
+It is necessary to call an ambulance for the following reasons.

 What is the best position to hold your hand?